 - Butcher's Twine

 - Small Saucepan

 - 1 2-4 lb Beef Tenderloin may be up to 5-8 lbs if untrimmed

 - Cooking Oil High smoke point oil like avocado or grapeseed oil

-- 2 Tbsp Fresh minced garlic about 4 cloves fresh
+- 2 tablespoon Fresh minced garlic about 4 cloves fresh

 - 1 sprig Fresh rosemary